ms-iot/ROSOnWindows/docs/ros2/nav2.md

 install\setup.bat
 ```

+## Verify your environment with Gazebo and TurtleBot3

 Now you are in the Navigation 2 activated environment.

-## Verify your environment with Gazebo and TurtleBot3
+Before you explore more, let's run a little exercise to make sure your environment ready to go.

 ```Batchfile
 cd c:\nav2_ws